AbhinavGoel9/Fun-Python-Chatbots/Rule-based Chatbot/README.md

 # Rule-Based Chatbot with Python

-Learn how to build a simple rule-based chatbot in Python using the NLTK library.
+Building a simple rule-based chatbot in Python using NLTK library
 ## Instructions:

 1. Clone the repository: